VasuJoshi700/Google-review-rating/README.md

 after running the loop i have choosen the cluster on the basis of cuts in the graphs

-## run model on different cluster
+## Run model on different cluster
 i ran the model on different clusters i.e 4,5,6

-### visulization of groups at different clusters
+### Visulization of groups at different clusters

-i visualise the group in different categories and determined the most precise cluster
+I visualise the group in different categories and determined the most precise cluster